Er-Divya/Excel_DataCleaning_Transformation/README.md

   - Created a Pivot table to show the total revenue for each salesperson and added data bars using condition formatting in the revenue column.
   - Created a Pivot table to show revenue and number of unit products bought by each Gender.
   - Created a scatter plot to show the relationship between age and revenue to uncover the potential relationship between the two.

-- In Data Transformation Practice Sheet, I have worked on the following questions:
-  - Enter the provided sales data into the Excel sheet: Uploaded data in the existing sheet using Power Query
-  - Format headers as bold and change the font size to 12.
-  - Format sales numbers as currency.
-  - Sort the data by sales amount in descending order.
-  - Filter the data to show only sales from the North region: If converting data into tabular form, a slicer can be created for the region else normal filter can be applied on the region field
-  - Calculate total sales using the SUM formula.
-  - Calculate average sales using the AVERAGE formula.
-  - Create a column chart to visualize the sales data.
-  - Apply conditional formatting to highlight sales above 200.
-  - Use the IF function to calculate a bonus for sales above 200.
-  - Find the sales for a specific product using the VLOOKUP function
-  - Find the sales for a particular product using the HLOOKUP function
-  - Create a pivot table to summarize sales data by region.
-  - Perform a spell check on the document.
-  - Create a line chart to visualize the sales trend over time.

 #### Some Excel Shortcuts: